If your ring is too snug or too loose, get it resized at Martin Busch Jewelers.

 How Long Does It Take to Resize a Ring?

 The time needed to resize a ring depends on a variety of factors.
-If the adjustment is small, usually a half-size or less, your jeweler may be able to resize the ring in a matter of minutes.
-If the jeweler doesn't have time when you drop your ring off or the ring sizing adjustment is more complicated, the process can take one or two weeks.
+The turn around time when you drop your ring off for repairs or the ring sizing adjustments can take one to two weeks.